-- Determine current stock levels and the value of the stock – use accounting or stock control software to track individual stock items.
+- Work out your current stock levels and its value You can use accounting or stock control software to track individual stock items.

 - Look at sales records to find out which items are good sellers and which are slow moving – remember to look at seasonal trends.